 The Directors review the material or emerging risks on an ongoing basis.
-Current risks to the business and our Tenants are the ongoing cost of living crisis.
-While inflation has decreased, food costs remain high and energy costs remain unpredictable with the added pressure for all Tenants to find and retain staff the year ahead continues to be of concern and will be closely monitored.
-We continue to see a small impact on some our more wet led Tenancies with lower wet sales and footfall being lower in these pubs it increases the risk of Tenants resigning.
-As the Group operates a Tenanted and Leased Estate the full impact of these difficulties will not be seen.
+Current risks to the business and our Tenants are the ongoing cost of living crisis and the impact that the new NI rates and thresholds will have on our Tenants along with the Business rate changes.
+While inflation has decreased, food costs remain high and with the added pressure for all Tenants to find and retain staff the year ahead continues to be of concern, all of these factors will be closely monitored.
+Since the pandemic, changes in consumer habits have continued to affect our industry and we always look at the effect it has on our Estate.
+As the Company operates a Tenanted and Leased Estate the full impact of these difficulties will not be seen.
 However, the forecasts prepared for the coming year have taken all of these factors into account.
-Other main risks and how we manage them are shown below, although this is not an exhaustive list of all the risks which we may face.